 RagaMuffins and Nutrition

 Information regarding Ragamuffins and nutrition has changed over the years because vets who specialize in nutrition for this breed are still conducting research on this matter.
+As of this date, much more research has been done.
 What every living creature eats is of a crucial importance for their overall health.
 Therefore, learning about proper nutrition for a Ragamuffin can potentially save the cat from suffering through serious illnesses that can be painful and expensive.
 The dry food of choice of most RagaMuffin Breeders is Young Again Pet Food and is the best food for the RagaMuffin.
 Even though some vet’s recommend canned food only, RagaMuffin Breeders believe a combination of dry, Young Again Pet Food fed freely all day.
 I only feed dry food, no wet no raw only Young Again 50/22 dry cat food and my cats are thriving.

 Cats are carnivores, meaning they rely on nutrients found in animal tissues to meet their nutritional requirements.
 Cats eat prey low in carbohydrates, moderate in fat content, and high in animal protein.
 Because of that, vets recommend canned food over dry food.
 Dry food contains protein, but it is more likely to contain some sort of a “plant-based protein” instead of “meat-based protein”.
 The main problem with plant-based protein food is that it does not contain the needed complement of amino acids that is required for every carnivore.

 However, not every canned food is good for a Ragamuffin; some foods have a high content of carbohydrates, and thus, owners must carefully read the ingredient label on every canned food that they are planning to purchase for their Ragamuffin.
 That is exactly why I feed only YOUNG AGAIN PET FOOD.
 You can find a link on the bottom of each page of my website which will give you 10% off your order and free shipping.